New Federal and State COVID-19 Legislation: A Q&A From the Plaintiff and Defense Perspective

 Frisco Firm Fires Employee After She Shelters in Place in Dallas County, Suit Says

 Questions about worker rights in the pandemic are increasing.
-Steve Kardell says, people are worried about safe working conditions, worried about exposure, worried about protective clothing, which are sometimes in short supply.
+Steve Kardell says, people are worried about safe working conditions, worried about exposure, worried about protective clothing, which is sometimes in short supply.
 It’s one of those things where it creates even more uncertainty.
 After COVID is over, it’s going to open up a lot more employment law issues – including family medical leave.
 It’s my opinion this is going to open up more awareness of the problems and also legislation to cure those problems.

 Why the Allen Business Where ICE Rounded Up Hundreds of Workers This Month Could Be Off the Hook